wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 wenn sich ihr erstes Glied ändert, ebenso leicht ableiten:
 </p>
 <p lang="en">
-If, instead of the presuppositions above, one instead assumes that the operation $\Theta(a,b)$ is one-valued and has the property that its result always changes when its first term changes, then one can just as easily derive the two properties of the corresponding lytic
+If, instead of the assumptions above, one assumes that the operation $\Theta(a,b)$ is one-valued and has the property that its result always changes when its first term changes, then one can just as easily derive the two properties of the corresponding lytic